September 23rd, 2024

 Livingston, Montana History – Yellowstone River – Livingston MT Real Estate

-Between the Gallatin and Crazy Mountain Ranges and abutting the Absaroka-Beartooth Wilderness, Livingston, Montana (Latitude, 45.66 N, Longitude, 110.56 W, Elevation.
-4503 feet) is nestled along the free-flowing, Yellowstone River, one of the world’s longest, undammed rivers.
+Between the Gallatin and Crazy Mountain Ranges and abutting the Absaroka-Beartooth Wilderness, Livingston, Montana (Latitude, 45.66 N; Longitude, 110.56 W; Elevation, 4503′) is nestled along the free-flowing, Yellowstone River, one of the world’s longest, undammed rivers.

-For centuries, this region, which includes the extraordinary Absaroka Mountains, was sacred and neutral to the Blackfeet, Flathead, Shoshone, and “Crow,” which is a misinterpretation of the word “Absaroka.”
+For centuries, this region, which includes the extraordinary Absaroka Mountains, was sacred and neutral to the Blackfeet, Flathead, Shoshone, and “Crow.” (“Crow is a misinterpretation of the word “Absaroka.”)

 Photo Livingston Montana Train Depot